numfocus/gsoc/2015/proposals/banaszkiewicz-piotr.md

 Additionally we might want to store workshop-specific data, ie.:

-* track admissions from specific workshops
+* track submissions from specific workshops
 * track packages requested for specific workshop.

 Enhancements to the installation testing script will use standard tools